AMRichardson12376/EGN3000L/README.md

-# EGN3000L
+# Group 7: Fro7en
-Group 7: Fro7en Snowbot Code
+This respository contains code for the Olaf Line Following Robot